robcarver17/pysystemtrade/docs/userguide.md

 The system object doesn't do very much in itself, except provide access to it's 'child' stages.
 The child stages are all attributes of the parent system.

-For example to get the final portfolio level 'notional' position, which is in the child stage named 'portfolio':
+For example to get the final portfolio level 'notional' position, which is in the child stage named `portfolio`:

 ```python
 system.portfolio.get_notional_position("EDOLLAR")